 Additional notes regarding DJI data processing:

-- when working with DJI drone images we usually suggest to uncheck Adaptive Camera Model Fitting option in the Align Photos dialog and during the Optimization include all the parameters except K4.
+- when working with DJI drone images we usually suggest unchecking Adaptive Camera Model Fitting option in the Align Photos dialog and during the Optimization include all the parameters except K4.

 - if no GCPs are used for Phantom RTK projects, it may be reasonable to enable Fit additional corrections option in the Optimize Cameras dialog;